Remember plotting road trip before Google Maps? It wasn’t easy.

 Do your customers ask or research questions related to your business on Quora?
 Consider Quora Ads.

 Do you want to attract more people who search for shops or restaurants on their mobile to your nearby physical location?
-Try location-based advertising.
+Try local SEO.

 Do you want to be able to target search ads to people with certain job titles?
 Bing Ads now has LinkedIn targeting options.